SayleeMJ/CS-510Adv-Java-sjagtap/airline/src/main/resources/edu/pdx/cs410J/sjagtap/README.txt

 Odin ID: sjagtap
 PSU ID: 972267084

 This application creates an Airline object with Airline name and all the flights for this airline.
 Each flight object has flight number, source , depart date time, destination, arrive date time.

-The application takes two options print and README Print option prints the details of all flights and README option will print the readme file.
+The application takes three options print, README and textFile Print option prints the details of all flights
+README option will print the readme file.
+TextFile option read and write into text file.

 usage: java -jar target/airline-2023.0.0.jar [options] <args>
              args are (in this order):